Both sides lied, she said.

 In pitching the ACA, Democrats had been adamant that the law would support and sustain the employer-based system, not erode it.
 But Gruber knew better and he told me so, likening workers being kicked off job-based health plans to people “falling off a building,” an outcome that architects of the ACA knew was likely and had planned for.

 Ms. Pickert apparently believes Gruber’s openness with his private audiences is refreshing.
-She fails to address why the American public wasn’t privy to Gruber’s awesome candor.
+She fails to address why the American public wasn’t privy to Gruber’s secrets.

 But, you see, if America had known Obamacare would kill job-based coverage, Obama would have lost his bid for reelection.